duffelhq/hackathon-starter-kit/README.md

 Once you've found an offer that you want to book, you'll need to [create an order](https://duffel.com/docs/api/orders/create-order).

+Airlines' sandboxes can be a bit unreliable when you try to book, so we would recommend picking an offer from [Duffel Airways](https://duffel.com/docs/api/overview/test-mode/duffel-airways), our own sandbox airline, when you book.
+To get an offer back from Duffel Airways, you'll have to search for one adult flying from `LHR` to `JFK`.

 To do this, just pass in the ID of the offer you selected, some basic information about the passengers and your payment information.
 In our sandbox, you can pay using your Duffel Balance - it's unlimited 🎉

 ## Experimenting with the API in Postman